comelite/Twitter-Project/README.md

 # Before we start

 You need to create an environment to run Kafka.
+This will work with python 3.10.
 Use requirements.txt:

 ```bash
 pip install -r requirements.txt